YakShavingCatHerder/zombie-protocol/README.md

 At core, $ZOMBIE is a shrinking-only supply cryptocurrency, which only **contracts** its supply in response to market conditions, initially targeting 100 USD per $ZOMBIE.

-> If the $ZOMBIE price does not reach $100, contracts rebase will be carried out every 24 hours, and after each rebase, **if your account's zombie balace not over then 1 $ZOMBIE, your $ZOMBIE will be permanently burned.**
+> If the $ZOMBIE price does not reach $100, contracts rebase will be carried out every 24 hours, and after each rebase, **if your account's zombie balance not over then 1 $ZOMBIE, your $ZOMBIE will be permanently burned.**
 ```
 if(_zombieBalances[who].mul(zombieScalingFactor).div(internalDecimals) < 1e18){
     return 0;